RDA-MOMSI/Dashboard/src/user-journeys.md

 ## MOMSI Research Data Lifecycle Journeys

-The Research Data Management toolkit for Life Sciences (RDMkit)[^1] is one of many global community resources supporting educational awareness around core data management concepts and best practices for proper handling of digital data at each stage of the research [data life cycle](https://rdmkit.elixir-europe.org/data_life_cycle).
+The Research Data Management toolkit for Life Sciences (RDMkit) is one of many global community resources supporting educational awareness around core data management concepts and best practices for proper handling of digital data at each stage of the research [data life cycle](https://rdmkit.elixir-europe.org/data_life_cycle).
 The MOMSI landscape review dashboard curation workflow includes leveraging key concepts from RDMkit (Figure 1) and expands on this work to capture how each domain or generalist standard aligns to the research data lifecycle (where applicable).
 Capturing domain use-case research data lifecycle curations, as part of our curation criteria, aims to provide expert level (domain-informed) recommendation resources for non-expert professionals tasked with data management planning and forecasting tasks.

 > <svg xmlns="http://www.w3.org/2000/svg" width="20" height="20" viewBox="0 0 24 24" fill="none" stroke="currentColor" stroke-width="2" stroke-linecap="round" stroke-linejoin="round"><path d="M8.5 14.5A2.5 2.5 0 0 0 11 12c0-1.38-.5-2-1-3-1.072-2.143-.224-4.054 2-6 .5 2.5 2 4.9 4 6.5 2 1.6 3 3.5 3 5.5a7 7 0 1 1-14 0c0-1.153.433-2.294 1-3a2.5 2.5 0 0 0 2.5 2.5z"/></svg> Collaboration Highlight: RDA Life Science Data Infrastructures IG
 >  - Working group alignments aimed to enhance research data lifecycle standard-informed decision making and educational domain-aware materials supporting data stewardship and management best practices.